Library Board approved September 20, 2005. Revised June 23, 2020.

 The purpose of this policy statement is to outline the responsibilities, general objectives, and specific guidelines for management of public funds by the Oak Park Public Library.
 Its scope is all public funds of the Library.

 All investment policies and procedures of the Oak Park Public Library will be in accordance with Illinois Law.
-The authority of the Library Board of Library Trustees to control and invest public funds is defined in the Illinois Public Funds Investment Act and the investments permitted are described therein.
-Administration and execution of these policies are the responsibility of the Finance Officer who is hereby designated “chief investment officer” of the Library acting under the authority of the Library Board of Library Trustees.
+The authority of the Board of Library Trustees to control and invest public funds is defined in the Illinois Public Funds Investment Act, and the investments permitted are described therein.
+Administration and execution of these policies are the responsibility of the Finance Officer who is hereby designated “Chief Investment Officer” of the Library acting under the authority of the Library Board of Library Trustees.

 Management and administrative responsibility for the investment program is hereby delegated to the Chief Investment Officer.
-The Chief Investment Officer, and by designation, the Library Director, is responsible for establishing internal controls and written procedures for the operation of the investment program.
+The Chief Investment Officer, and by their delegation the Library’s Executive Director or Director of Operations, is responsible for establishing internal controls and written procedures and for the management of the investment program.

 In selecting financial institutions and investment instruments to be used, the following general objectives should be considered in the priority listed: